Studying the mirror acceleration via kinetic simulations of relativistic plasma turbulence: Conclusions

 \section{Conclusions}

-We perform the first numerical study on the new mirror acceleration mechanism in magnetized and relativistic turbulence with a 3D PIC simulation of pair plasma.
-Turbulent compression of magnetic fields naturally creates multi-scale magnetic mirrors, entailing the mirror acceleration and a non-thermal population of particles.
+We perform the first numerical study on Type II mirror acceleration mechanism in relativistic turbulence with a 3D PIC simulation of pair plasma.
+Turbulent compressions of magnetic fields naturally create temporal variations of magnetic field strengths, entailing the mirror acceleration and a non-thermal population of particles.
 Our main findings are as follows.

-\begin{enumerate} \item The particle energization is dominated by mirror acceleration, characterized by a stochastic increase of perpendicular momentum and pitch angle of particles.
-The energy gain is positively correlated with the local strengthening of compressed magnetic fields.
+\begin{enumerate}[leftmargin=*] \item The acceleration of high-energy particles in the simulation is dominated by the mirror acceleration, characterized by a stochastic increase in perpendicular momentum and pitch angle of the particles.
+The fractional increase in perpendicular momentum is positively correlated with the local strengthening of compressed magnetic fields.
+This feature distinguishes this mechanism from Type I mechanisms, e.g., scattering acceleration, TTD, curvature drift acceleration, that primarily increase the parallel momentum.

-\item Mirror-accelerated particles are strongly confined in space as they preferentially move perpendicular to the local magnetic field, resulting in efficient and self-sustained mirror acceleration.
-The characteristic anisotropic particle distribution concentrated at large pitch angles can be observationally tested, based on earlier studies on the effect of electron distribution anisotropy on synchrotron spectral features \citep[e.g.,][]{Yang:2017tmb, Comisso:2021isw}.
+\item The energized particles via the mirror acceleration are well confined in space due to their large pitch angles, facilitating efficient and self-sustained further mirror acceleration.
+The characteristic anisotropic particle distribution concentrated at large pitch angles has important observational implications on multi-frequency polarization measurements and synchrotron spectral features.

-\item The diffusive mirror acceleration has the acceleration time consistent with that measured in earlier PIC simulations \citep[e.g.,][]{Comisso:2019frj, Fiorillo:2024akm}.
-Its dependence on the energy fraction of compressible component of magnetized turbulence requires further investigation.

-\item Compared with the mirror interaction with non-relativistic turbulence \citep[e.g.][]{Zhang:2023igz}, significant energy change can happen during one mirror interaction with relativistic turbulence within one gyro-orbit, causing violation of the first adiabatic invariant and distorted gyrations of accelerated particles.
+\item Compared with the mirror acceleration in nonrelativistic turbulence (LX23), interactions with transverse mirrors are more favored for the mirror acceleration in relativistic turbulence.
+Reflections by longitudinal mirrors, which are traditionally considered for mirror interactions, become irrelevant for the acceleration.
+In relativistic turbulence, significant magnetic flux change and thus particle energy change can happen during one mirror interaction within one gyro-orbit.
+This causes a systematic change of the first adiabatic invariant during the mirror interaction and distorted gyro-orbits.